Pelagicore/dbus-proxy/README.md

 Configuration files
 -------------------
+Please note that the below description is for when running `dbus-proxy` manually, when it might be convenient to redirect a file with the config.
+Generally `dbus-proxy` is meant to be spawned by another process that writes to stdin of `dbus-proxy`.
+When a file is redirected, the content must be one line with no newline characters apart from the last character which needs to be a newline.

 `dbus-proxy` is configured using JSON files.

 The content of the JSON file can vary as long as the "dbus-gateway-config-<bustype>"